briandconnelly/nicheconstruct/paper/05_discussion.md

 In many biological systems, the environments modified by organisms are other organisms.
 In these instances, the "niche" becomes a biological entity with its own evolutionary process.
-A logical extension to our model, would be to treat the environment as a biological entity.
+A logical extension to our model, would be to treat the environment as an organism.
+Such a model could be used to explore the evolution of cooperation in host-symbiont systems, where cooperation among symbionts affects host fitness.
 As the host population changes, either in response to symbiont cooperation or other factors, so too does selection on their symbiont populations.
+In our model, each patch could become hosts with their own genotypes, and death and reproduction at the host level could be defined in ways that are sensitive to both host and symbiont genotypes.
 Here, evolutionary outcomes depend greatly on the degree of shared interest between the host and symbiont.

-Future models could explicitly capture the environment as a biological entity to explore the rich co-evolutionary dynamics that these systems might offer.
-In our model, each patch could become hosts with their own genotypes, and death and reproduction at the host level could be defined in ways that are sensitive to both host and symbiont genotypes.
-Such a model could be used to explore the evolution of cooperation in host-symbiont systems, where cooperation among symbionts affects host fitness.
+Of particular importance are cases where the interests of host and symbiont are in conflict.
+By selecting for new, more resistant host genotypes or by provoking a specific immune response, pathogens can be seen as potent negative niche constructors.
+The results that we have presented here suggest that such negative niche construction can favor cooperative behavior among these symbiont pathogens.
+This may be especially relevant when infection is mediated by cooperative behaviors.

-For example, the cooperative production of virulence factors by the human pathogen *P. aeruginosa* is harmful to hosts with cystic fibrosis [@harrison2007microbial].
+For example, the cooperative production of virulence factors by *P. aeruginosa* facilitates infection in hosts with cystic fibrosis [@harrison2007microbial].
-Following what we have shown in this work, these antagonistic, negative niche constructing behaviors may work to maintain these infections.
-If these populations do indeed benefit from adaptations that are created by niche construction, a case could perhaps be made for developing treatments that target the selective feedback loop that provides adaptive opportunities in these spatial environments.
-While the idea of removing negative selective feedbacks and supporting stability may seem counterintuitive, if it leaves the infecting population more susceptible, then perhaps pairing such a treatment with the introduction of defector mutants (see e.g., @rumbaugh2009quorum), could significantly improve host fitness.
-Expanding models such as ours to address the additional dynamics present in host-symbiont systems such as these could offer important new perspectives.
+Models such as what we have described may permit exploration into how cooperation and niche construction intersect here and in other medically-relevant instances.

-It was recently argued that incorporating the effects of niche construction is critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
+More generally, it was recently argued that incorporating the effects of niche construction is critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
 Incorporating host dynamics, co-evolution, and the feedbacks that they produce is likely to be equally important for gaining a greater understanding of how cooperative behaviors evolve in these host-symbiont settings.